 All Health Partners (Medicaid) and KidzPartners (CHIP) members are required to have a lead test completed before 12 months and at 24 months.
 In the event that testing is not completed during these timeframes, we urge your office to perform testing at the next Well Child Visit.

 Testing can be conducted in either your office or at a Quest Diagnostics Drawing Station.
 When you conduct an ‘In-Office Lab Draw’ lead screening test, please note that you should submit CPT code 83655.
 If the testing occurs at a Quest Diagnostics Drawing Station, be sure to provide a prescription to the parent/guardian to enable them to visit any Quest Diagnostics location.
-Find the closest testing facility by visiting the Find a Doctor tool and search for “Quest Diagnostics.”
+Find the closest testing facility by utilizing the Provider Directory and searching for “Quest Diagnostics.”

 Your office can order Filter Paper supply kits by completing a Quest Diagnostics order form.

 Please contact county-based health departments and programs that offer resources, screening guidelines and other information.